zio/zio-http/docs/dsl/handler_aspect.md

 Now, let's see a real-world example where we can leverage the output context.

-In the following example, we are going to write an authentication middleware that checks the JWT token in the incoming request and passes the user information to the handler:
+In the following example, we are going to write an authentication handler aspect that checks the JWT token in the incoming request and passes the user information to the handler:

 ```scala mdoc:silent
 import zio._